Donna-Marie McGillion remembers the Omagh blast she heard on the radio six and a half weeks later

 "My mum came in and...
 I couldn't speak so I kind of mouthed it to her 'I know what happened,'" she said.

-But the battle was far from over for Donna-Marie, she was given a one if five chance of survival and was told she was going to die four times.
+But the battle was far from over for Donna-Marie, she was given a one in five chance of survival and was told she was going to die four times.

 "I was given the last rites on four different occasions.
 Actually the priest who gave me the last rites came and celebrated at my wedding six months later so that was pretty special."